 - If possible, your employer should complete Section B.

-- If your employer is unable to complete Section B, please complete that portion as best as you can on their behalf and submit one of the following forms of secondary evidence:
+- If your employer is unable to complete Section B, please complete that portion as best as you can on their behalf and submit 1 of the following forms of secondary evidence:

 - Income tax form that shows health insurance premiums paid.

 - Pay stubs that reflect health insurance premium deductions.

 - Health insurance cards with a policy effective date.

 - Explanations of benefits paid by the GHP or LGHP.

 - Statements or receipts that reflect payment of health insurance premiums.